Gambling and online casinos in Cameroon

 Gambling appeared in Cameroon during the French and British colonial rule.

-After independence in 1960, the government did not ban gambling,
+After independence in 1960, the government did not ban gambling, and in 1989 the first law was passed regulating casinos and lotteries.

-which legalized private operators and established a licensing system,
+A reform followed in 2005 that legalized private operators and established a licensing system, paving the way for investment and international cooperation.

 Since that time, Cameroon has become one of the most liberal gambling markets in Africa.